skarakasoglu/faceit-backend-test/README.md

 ```

 **Note**: When you create the database container first time, it will take more time than the creating service container.
-It causes the app run before database container, because Docker doesn't know about health status of a container, it only runs them in dependency order.
+It causes the app to run before database container, because Docker doesn't know about health status of a container, it only runs them in dependency order.
 Since the app runs before the database container, it will log an error about not being able to connect to db server,
 but it also will try to reconnect after the timeout which is determined in POSTGRES_RECONNECT_TIMEOUT variable.